 These teeth can be a valuable asset to the mouth if they’re healthy and properly aligned.
 But more often, they are misaligned and require removal.
 There are certain myths related to wisdom teeth in Asia that is a person’s intelligence is completed once a person’s wisdom teeth are present.
 However, science has never proven such myths!
 A person whose wisdom tooth is coming to surface may not have any symptoms.
 On the other hand, they may have severe pain and difficulty eating and talking.

 When wisdom teeth are misaligned, they may be positioned at various angles in the jaw.
 Poor alignment of wisdom teeth can crowd or damage adjacent teeth, the jawbone, or nerves.
 Wisdom teeth can also be impacted if they are enclosed within the soft tissue and/or the jawbone or only partially break through or erupt through the gum.
-Partial eruption of the wisdom teeth allows an opening for bacteria to enter around the tooth and cause an infection, which results in pain, swelling, jaw stiffness, or difficulty breathing.
+Partial eruption of the wisdom teeth allows an opening for bacteria to enter around the tooth and cause an infection, which results in pain, swelling, jaw stiffness, or difficult breathing.

 Do Wisdom Teeth Need To Be Removed?
 Maybe Not?